Patrick Sylvain

 Assistant Professor

-Dr. Sylvain's main research interest centers on colonial, decolonial and postcolonial subjects in North America and the Caribbean, with a particular focus on the disciplines of literature, political anthropology and religion.
+Dr. Sylvain's main research interest centers on colonial, decolonial, and postcolonial subjects in North America and the Caribbean, with a particular focus on the disciplines of literature, political anthropology, and religion.
 In his scholarship, Dr. Sylvain has engaged topics/fields relating to metaphor, political discourse, structural violence, literary criticism, colonial/decolonial/postcolonial theories, critical political theory, political anthropology, critical race theory, diasporic studies, poetry and philosophy, island and zombie theories, critical pedagogies and the politics of language, as well as second language acquisition.
 As a literary scholar, Dr. Sylvain's penchant is toward global and transnational literature.

 Education

-• PhD, Brandeis University (English)
+• PhD, English, from Brandeis University

-• MFA, Boston University (Poetry)
+• MFA, Poetry, from Boston University

 Area of Expertise

-Global and Transnational Literature; Postcolonial and Decolonial Theories; Caribbean, African-American and Francophone Literature; Critical Race Theory; Zombie Theory; Island Theory; African Diasporic Religions; Haitian History and Revolution; Literacy Studies; Film Theory; Poetry and Philosophy; Poetics; Contemporary Poetry; Political Anthropology
+Global and Transnational Literature; Postcolonial and Decolonial Theories; Caribbean, African-American, and Francophone Literature; Critical Race Theory; Zombie Theory; Island Theory; African Diasporic Religions; Haitian History and Revolution; Literacy Studies; Film Theory; Poetry and Philosophy; Poetics; Contemporary Poetry; Political Anthropology

 Courses